 The research environment at both partner institutions is vibrant and exciting.
-Students have opportunities to get involved in groups and work at both LSHTM and SGUL.
+Students have opportunities to get involved in groups and work at both CSG and LSHTM.

-There is a great, supportive cohort community both for the DTP and the wider student body across both institutions.
+There is an active, supportive cohort community both for the DTP and the wider student body across both institutions.

-The MRC LID scheme requires students to undertake a 3-month placement which is not directly linked to their PhD - students who have undertaken their placements have all agreed that it has broadened their skills and perspective, and will be useful in their post-doctoral career.
+The MRC LID scheme requires students to undertake a 3-month placement which is not directly linked to their PhD.
+Students who have undertaken their placements have all agreed that it has broadened their skills and perspective, and will be useful in their post-doctoral career.